Frozen Watermelon and The Easiest Popsicle Ever

 It’s slurpable and full of summer fun for the kids.
 And, since it’s low calorie and refreshingly not too sweet, mom can join in every time.

 I hesitate to actually give a recipe since that’s all there is to it.
-But in case you want really explicit instructions, here you go.
+But in case you want really explicit instructions, the recipe is below.

 - popsicle sticks

-- Cut: From your watermelon, cut off one half moon of a slice about 3/4 inch thick.
-Trim off the rind, poke off any pale seeds that are showing and then cut the slic e into 3-4 triangles.
+- From your watermelon, cut off one half moon of a slice about ¾ inch thick.
+Trim off the rind, poke off any pale seeds that are showing and then cut the sliceinto 3-4 triangles.